Sultan Kudarat: Land use and soil types

-Five major soil types are found within the province, majority of which is classified as Mountain Soil (71%), followed by Sandy Loam (12.036%), Silty Clay Loam (4.880%), Clay Loam (4.612%) and Loamy Sand (0.185).
+Five major soil types are found within the province, the majority of which is classified as Mountain Soil (71%), followed by Sandy Loam (12.036%), Silty Clay Loam (4.880%), Clay Loam (4.612%) and Loamy Sand (0.185).

 Climate

 The climate of Sultan Kudarat falls under Type IV of Climate (characterized by rain showers or evenly distributed rainfall throughout the year).
 Heavy rainfall occurs from April to November.
 Unlike most other provinces in the country, Sultan Kudarat is generally free from typhoons as it is situated outside the "typhoon belt".

 The average temperature is 35 C, with 38 C as the average maximum normally occurring in March.
-The lowest recorded was 18 C in the Kulaman area in December to early January.
+The lowest recorded was 18 C in the Kulaman area from December to early January.

 Administrative divisions

 Sultan Kudarat comprises 11 municipalities and 1 city.
 Three of the municipalities (Kalamansig, Lebak, and Palimbang) are coastal towns, while the rest of the province is located inland.
 The 11 municipalities and Tacurong City are further subdivided into 249 barangays.

-Tacurong City is the smallest unit in the province by land area, but is the most urbanized and is considered the province's commercial center.
+Tacurong is the smallest unit in the province by land area, but is the most urbanized and is considered the province's commercial center.
 Other growth centers are Lebak and Isulan, the latter being the provincial capital.

 Demographics

 The population of Sultan Kudarat in the 2020 census was 854,052 people, with a density of sigfig 854,052/5,298.34.

 At the 2000 census, the province had a total population of 586,505 inhabitants, which grew to 747,087 in the 2010 census.
 About 113 ethnic groups were identified in the province in the 2000 Census.
-The Hiligaynons constitute the majority of the population, with Hiligaynon being the province's most widely spoken language.
+Though an ethnically diverse province, the Hiligaynons constitute the majority of Sultan Kudarat's population, with Hiligaynon being the province's most widely spoken language.
 Other languages spoken in the province are Maguindanaon, Karay-a, Dulangan Manobo, Blaan, Teduray, Ilocano, and Cebuano.
-Tagalog and English are also widely understood and used in education, business, and administration as the national official languages.
+Filipino and English are also widely understood and used in education, business, and administration as the national official languages, the former serving as dominant language in local media and of everyday communication of speakers of different languages, making it a secondary lingua franca in the province.

 Aside from the Hiligaynons, who settled in Sultan Kudarat around the 17th to 18th centuries along with the Karay-as, whereas their fellow new settlers from Visayas continued until the Philippine independence, other ethnic groups in the province include the Maguindanaons (who constitute the majority of the provincial Muslim population), as well as the Manobos, Tedurays and Blaans, the three autochthonous ethnic groups of the province.
 Ilocanos and Cebuanos meanwhile are relative newcomers to the province, with the former comprising the majority of the population in the towns of Lambayong and President Quirino, and the latter in the town of Kalamansig.